SwayKh/linksym/README.md

 ## Installation

 Make sure you have `go` installed on your system.
 Install it directly using `go`

 ```bash
 go install github.com/SwayKh/linksym@latest
 ```

+Or get the binary from the releases page.
+And put directly in your path

 Uninstall `linksym` by running: